 On clicking the “Add/Edit” button there will be pop up to select the recipients of the periodic report as shown in below screen.
 The Grid on the right initially contains the list of CC: recipients that was previously saved for this Report Schedule however the user may remove recipients from the grid on the right or add recipients from the grid on the Left (search grid) to the grid on the right.
 The admin can search for users with the “First Name” and/or “Last Name” fields.
 On clicking the “Find” button the search results will be populated in the grid below.
 The admin can select individual recipients by clicking on the “Add” link against the user or can select multiple users using the check boxes on the left and add them in bulk using the “Add Selected” button.
 On selecting the recipients from this grid, a new grid on the right will keep on being populated with the selected recipients.
 The admin can remove any of the selected recipients by clicking the individual “Remove” link or in bulk using the “Remove Selected” button below the grid.
-Once the admin has finished editing the recipients list in this pop up, he/she can click the “Save” button on the top right corner of the pop up.
+Once the admin has finished editing the recipients list in this pop up, he/she can click the “Save” button on the bottom of the pop up.